GUIDELINES FOR SUBMITTING TEACHING CONTENT: (SERMON/SERIES MANUSCRIPTS, SMALL GROUP CURRICULUM)

 File Type: MP4

 In addition to submitting Word documents, some of our published authors also include alternative file-type like Pages and PDF files.
-We appreciate our authors’ efforts to make their content available to a broader variety of users.
-Still, we will only edit Word files.
-This means that if edits are made (likely!) to your Word document, the alternative file versions you have submitted will remain unedited.
-This may not be a big issue, but please recognize that it might be.
+While we appreciate our authors’ efforts to make their content available to a broader variety of users, we will only edit Word files.
+This means that if edits are made to your Word document, (which is likely!) the alternative file versions you have submitted will remain unedited.
 In some cases where substantial edits have been made to a Word document, we may choose not to include unedited alternative PDF version when we publish the final resource.

-Compress your larger files using a .zip file or share them with us using a Dropbox link.
+• Compress your larger files and share them with us using a Dropbox link.

 How to Increase the Probability of Being Published:

 • Follow all submission guidelines to the letter.

 • Edit.
 Edit.
 And then have someone else edit.